ProfessionalCommunity Edition

 Upstream proxy servers

-These settings control whether Burp sends outgoing requests to an upstream proxy server, rather than sending them directly to the destination web server.
+These settings control whether Burp sends outgoing requests to an upstream proxy, rather than directly to the destination host.

 You can define rules that specify different proxy settings for different destination hosts.
-Burp uses the first rule in the table that matches the destination web server.
-If it cannot find an applicable upstream proxy rule, Burp uses a direct, non-proxied connection.
+Burp evaluates the rules in order and uses the first rule in the table that matches the destination host.
+If no rule matches the destination host, Burp connects directly to it.

 To add a new rule, click Add to display the Add upstream proxy rule dialog.
 You can specify the following information: